 I can’t remember exactly when it was, but they decided that the lab should shut.
-In the meantime we had got more newer equipment which by now would actually not only count the cells, measure the haemoglobin, it would also divide the white cells into their various sorts – into the basophils, eosinophils and platelets and all the rest of them.
+In the meantime we had got more new equipment which by now would actually not only count the cells, measure the haemoglobin, it would also divide the white cells into their various sorts – into the basophils, eosinophils and platelets and all the rest.
 It was really good.
-We had a machine which would measure what is known as the prothrombin time.
-When you put someone on an anticoagulant you had to be sure that the dose you were giving them was sufficient and that again brings up … we used to have them come in to the lab on a Thursday morning, have their bloods taken, we would test their prothrombin time.
-(I think it was then called an INR which was an international normalised ratio).
-The doctor would then write to them and they would change their dose according to what the doctor had written.
+We had another machine which would measure what is known as the ‘prothrombin time’ – when you put someone on an anticoagulant you had to be sure that the dose you were giving them was sufficient – I think it was then called an INR or International Normalised Ratio.
+The doctor would then write to change their dose accordingly.

 The new Norfolk and Norwich